Legal Aid South Africa

 Over and above the other three methods, Legal Aid South Africa continues to explore other effective and efficient access to justice models.
 This is necessary as service delivery models of legal aid must be adapted and replaced over time in order to reflect changing contexts.

-In 1997, Legal Aid South Africa decided to move towards a system of salaried legal practitioners as the primary means by which legal aid would in future be provided.
-In the last few years, Legal Aid South Africa has established at least 32 Justice Centres, which provide legal aid throughout the country.
+In the late 1990s, Legal Aid South Africa decided to move towards a system of salaried legal practitioners as the primary means by which legal aid would in future be provided.
+Legal Aid South Africa has since established 64 Legal Aid SA Local Offices and 64 Legal Aid SA Satellite Offices, which provide legal aid throughout the country.

-The Justice Centres are usually near courts and each centre serves between 10 and 20 courts.
-Through its Justice Centres, Legal Aid South Africa provides legal aid to about 736,679 people throughout the country each year.
+Legal Aid SA Local Offices are usually near courts, with each office serving between 10 and 20 courts.
+Through its Legal Aid SA Local Offices, Legal Aid South Africa provides legal aid to hundreds of thousands of people throughout the country each year.